avarngeline/Projects/README.md

 ![Image](https://github.com/user-attachments/assets/b4341676-9acd-4605-a4f0-97ff80eda0a5)

-- Lot’s O’ Nuts leads in cost efficiency with a 30.87% cost-to-sales ratio, indicating optimised production and higher profitability compared to other factories.
+- From 2021 to 2024, Lot’s O’ Nuts leads in cost efficiency with a 30.87% cost-to-sales ratio, indicating optimised production and higher profitability compared to other factories.
 The company may consider expanding production to capitalise on this efficiency.
 - Wicked Choccy’s shows a competitive cost-to-sales ratio of 34.87%, reflecting strong cost control and solid financial health.
 Maintaining this efficiency while scaling production could enhance profitability.
 - Both Lot’s O’ Nuts and Wicked Choccy’s contributed significantly to the highest gross profit in the previous analysis.
 - Sugar Shack and Secret Factory have moderate cost-to-sales ratios of 45.14% and 49.41%, respectively.
 These factories have room for improvement, and reviewing operational processes or renegotiating supplier contracts could help reduce costs.